okonek/tidal-cli-client/README.md

 ## Usage instructions
 When you open app for the first time you can see a form.
 Input username (first) and password (second) to the boxes and submit.
 Then it loads the main app.

+The login configuration is kept in your home directory under filename `.tidalConfig.js`.
+To signin once again you can remove it.
+And run the app once again.

+To close this app simply press escape.

 ### Search
 To search for a track, click `:` and enter `track`, then input your query and click enter.
 To search for an artist, you should do the same but instead of `track` use `artist`.

-To play a song select it on list.
+To play a song select it on list using enter (mouse not working yet).
 To add it to queue press `n` on it.

+### Playlists
+To list all of your playlists press `Control-P`.
+I'll show you a list.
+Select the playlist you want with enter and it'll show you its details.

+### Playback
-To close this app simply press escape and to pause playback press `Control-S`.
+To pause the playback press `Control-S`.
+To start press it again.
-All the other parts of using the app are intuitive.

-The login configuration is kept in your home directory under filename `.tidalConfig.js`.
-To signin once again you can remove it.
-And run the app once again.

 ![Signin form in tidal-cli](https://user-images.githubusercontent.com/24360027/34915577-60560934-f929-11e7-80d0-2282680f09c5.png)